-Comments received between November 2001 and April 2002 were documented and submitted for inclusion in ADOT's Scoping Summary Report (2002), and its Purpose and Need Technical Memorandum (2002).
+Comments received between November 2001 and April 2002 were documented and submitted for inclusion in ADOT's Scoping Summary Report (2002), and its Purpose and Need Technical Memorandum (2002) (see sidebar on page 3-2 for information on reviewing the report and memorandum).
 The following summarizes activities undertaken to engage the public in the public scoping phase:

 - ➤ Presentations were made at 23 neighborhood meetings (see sidebar on this page).
 Approximately 600 people participated in these meetings. - ➤ Two public meetings were held in November 2001, one at Desert Vista High School in Ahwatukee Foothills Village and a second at the Fowler Elementary School in west Phoenix.
-An overview of the project was presented and a moderated
+An overview of the project was presented and a moderated question-and-answer session was hosted.
+Following the presentation, ADOT sponsored an open house to discuss individual issues and concerns.
+Sixty-five people attended the public meetings. - ➤ Booths were hosted at three local festivals: Community Fair, Tolleson Whoopee Daze, and ADOT Opening of SR 101L in northern Scottsdale. - ➤ In addition to nine monthly coordination meetings with the Community, presentations were made to various Community groups.
+Approximately 200 people attended these meetings (see Chapter 2, Gila River Indian Community Coordination, for information about these meetings).